micheledallatorre/GoogleMaps_KML_viewer/README.md

 GoogleMaps KML viewer
 =====================

-PHP system to automatically list and plot KML files in a Google Map.
+PHP/JavaScript web application to automatically display KML files in a specific web folder and plot them on a Google Map.

+Forking of GeoPHP project adding new features (e.g. KML files alphabetically ordered) and updating the system to the latest version of Google Maps JavaScript API.

 ![Screenshot](images/screenshot.png)